Nov 282020

 America’s founding fathers did not want federal government to have the power to demand more money from the public than necessary because they had been abused in that way by the British government (Vaughan 1997).
 Governments are constituted of men, and men are inherently sinful and selfish.
 Many seek pleasure and power at the expense of others and even at times take perverse pleasure in it.
 Tyrants and despots exist.

 This is also why justice cannot be arbitrary.
 There needs to be uncompromising, enduring justice.
 Bentham assumed people would naturally seek ‘good’ and pleasure over pain, but neither Marx nor Bentham appeared to accept the genuine nature of man and man’s need for intervention from the Holy Spirit (Daniels 2012).
 Men cannot depend on a government structure.
 Men can only depend on God.
 Without Jesus, society devolves.
-“The social ethic of the secular is so narrow…they give up on trying to defend principal”…“But Christians can’t give up” (2012).
+Daniels’s warns, “The social ethic of the secular is so narrow…they give up on trying to defend principal”…“But Christians can’t give up” (2012).

 References